 Women's Health

-Unplanned pregnancy

-Information for you
+Unplanned Pregnancy Information for you

 Self-referral 01563 827025

-Follow us on Twitter @NHSaaa

-Find us on Facebook at www.facebook.com/nhsaaa

-Visit our website: www.nhsaaa.net

-Unplanned pregnancy

-Information for you

-Self-referral 01563 827025
+(1) All our publications are available in other formats

 This information is for you if you have an unplanned pregnancy.
 It gives you information about your treatment options and lets you know what to expect when you attend the Women's Health Department.
 Unplanned pregnancy is very common.
 We recognise that the decision to have an abortion can be very difficult.
 If you are not sure what to do you can discuss your options at your appointment.
 Options include continuing with your pregnancy, adoption or abortion.

-What to do if you think you are pregnant

-You should take a pregnancy test.
+What to do if you think you are pregnant You should take a pregnancy test.
 You can buy a pregnancy test in any supermarket or pharmacy and carry out the test at home.
 You can also get a free pregnancy test from your family doctor (GP) or any Sexual Health Clinic.
-Sexual health clinics and opening times can be found at www.shayr.com

-Abortion and the law

-Abortion in the United Kingdom is available up to 24 weeks of pregnancy, provided certain criteria are met.
+Sexual health clinics and opening times can be found at www.shayr.com Abortion and the law Abortion in the United Kingdom is available up to 24 weeks of pregnancy, provided certain criteria are met.
 Abortion is available in Ayrshire and Arran up to 20 weeks of pregnancy.
 At 20 weeks and above you will be referred to the British Pregnancy Advisory Service (BPAS).
 In the UK all abortions are carried out under The Abortion Act.
 Two doctors must agree in writing that going ahead with abortion would cause less harm to a woman's (or her existing children's) physical or mental health than continuing with the pregnancy.

-Data protection and privacy assurance

-Information regarding your treatment is used to prepare statistics on patients undergoing abortions in Scotland.
+Data protection and privacy assurance Information regarding your treatment is used to prepare statistics on patients undergoing abortions in Scotland.
 These statistics are necessary to monitor service delivery and ensure this can help to improve services available to patients in the future.
 To do this, data is provided in strictest confidence to the Information Services Division of NHS National Services Scotland (also known as Common Services Agency) and to the Chief Medical Officer.
 This information is shared in accordance with the requirements of the Abortion Act 1967 and the Abortion (Scotland) Regulations 1991.
 All personal data is processed and stored securely in accordance with the General Data Protection Regulation and all other relevant data protection laws.
 Personal data regarding your abortion treatment is never shared with any other organisation.
 How do I go about getting an abortion?

 You will need an appointment at an abortion assessment clinic at Women's health.
 You can self-refer by contacting us on 01563 827025 Monday to Friday 10am to 1pm (except public holidays).
 Your GP, practice nurse, community midwife or sexual health staff are also able to refer you to these clinics.
 What if I am not sure what to do?

 If you are unsure about your decision to have an abortion you may find it helps to talk to our counsellor.
 Appointments with the counsellor are available via Sexual Health on 01294 323228.
 Keep your appointment with Women's Health.
 Does anyone have to know?